Abundance Garden

 Growing Plants in Community

 Planting intentionally allows us to grow plant communities that are more self-sustaining and more likely to give us a better harvest–consequently allowing us to share more produce and create stronger links to our community.
 We are also looking to plant crops that have run out quickly at the produce stand–those extra popular items!
-We hope to offer more okra and tomatoes (green and ripe) this year.
+We hope to offer more greens and tomatoes (green and ripe) this year.

 Seed Saving

 Another important development is our seed saving work with Free Farm Syndicate and Blazing Star Seed Co-Op.
 We are participating in coordinated growing in order to participate in a broader seed-saving initiative in Omaha.
-Through cooperative seed saving, we are increasing capacity for self-sustainability and growing inter-communal connections in Omaha.This year we are specifically growing King of the North bell peppers and San Marzano tomatoes to save seed from.
+Through cooperative seed saving, we are increasing capacity for self-sustainability and growing inter-communal connections in Omaha.This year we are specifically growing King of the North bell peppers and Mary Reynolds tomatoes to save seed from.
 To learn more about seed saving and getting involved visit our garden or check out Free Farm Syndicate’s page!

 Garden Views